 The Summer Festival is an intense, visceral, hands-on immersion in contemporary music.

-Every weekday includes a one-hour movement class followed by a special-projects seminar in which all fellows participate.
-Past special projects have included Ghanaian drumming and dance, Cuban jazz workshops, improvisation through "soundpainting" led by Todd Reynolds, and more.
+Weekdays begin with a special-projects seminar in which all fellows participate.
+Past special projects have included Ghanaian drumming and dance, Cuban jazz workshops, and Orchestra of Original Instruments, improvisation, and more.
 This is followed by two 2-hour sessions (divided by lunch) for ensemble rehearsals.
 Composers meet daily for a 2 hour seminar.
-There are rehearsal spaces available in the evenings from 7-10 for open use.
-Evening activities include seminars by our guest composers and performers, BBQs, softball games, and other fieldtrips and events.
+There are rehearsal spaces available some evenings from 7-10.
+Evening activities can also include seminars by our faculty and guests, and other events.

 SAMPLE WEEKDAY SCHEDULE (subject to change)